Purdue-AM/CerberusVAP/TransducerConnectors/README.md

-Documentation and files (CAD and .stl) for transducer connector parts
+Documentation and files (.step and .stl) for transducer connector parts